DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_complete-assessment-report.md

 In order for the service to continue to the next phase, it must meet the Standard and get CDDO spend approvals.

+#### Amber

+Services that receive any amber ratings will be able to move into the next phase.

+However, they must address these points within a 3-month timeframe.

+All amber recommendations must be addressed before booking the next assessment.

+#### Green

+Services that receive green ratings for all 14 Service Standard points can progress into the next phase.

 ### Add details to red or amber-rated standards

 For red or amber-rated standards, you will need to list things that the team have not demonstrated.

-For any standards that are rated red, the team will need to be reassessed against those standards and demonstrate they've done this work.
+For any standards rated red, the team will need to be reassessed against those standards and demonstrate they've done this work.

 If an action is rated amber, the team can continue to the next phase, but should complete the things they hadn't evidenced within 3 months of assessment.